kubernetes-sigs/cluster-api-provider-azure/docs/book/src/developers/development.md

 make create-cluster
 ```

-> Check out the [troubleshooting](../topics/troubleshooting.md) guide for common errors you might run into.
+> Check out the [self-managed](../self-managed/troubleshooting.md) and [managed](../managed/troubleshooting.md) troubleshooting guides for common errors you might run into

 ### Instrumenting Telemetry
 Telemetry is the key to operational transparency.
 We strive to provide insight into the internal behavior of the